Regardless of your denomination, you can find theology scholarships to fulfill your vocational calling for church service.

 Deadline: June 1st

-Two scholarships for theology and Christian studies are offered by the American Theological Library Association (ATLA) annually, including the $1,200 Scholarship for Theological Librarianship.
-This program is designed for students of underrepresented religious, ethnic, or gender populations who’ve added theological librarianship courses to their ALA-accredited master’s program in library and information science.
+The American Theological Library Association (ATLA) offers two scholarships for theology and Christian studies.
+These include the $1,200 Scholarship for Theological Librarianship.
+It’s for students of underrepresented religious, ethnic, or gender populations.
+They must have added theological librarianship courses to their ALA-accredited master’s program in library and information science.
 Eligible ATLA members in good standing must write a short essay on their plans to increase diversity.

 Contact